 ” flag with the above command to allow the removal of conflicting packages to resolve dependencies.

-5. After rebooting, execute the following command to start the upgrading process:
+5. Once the above process is complete, execute the following command to start the upgrading process:

 $ sudo dnf system-upgrade reboot

-Note that the download size will be in GB and might take a good amount of time (it entirely depends upon your internet connection).
+Note that the download size will be in GB and might take a good amount of time.
 So, you have to wait until the upgrade process is completely done (I recommend you not perform any task at the given time).

 Once the installation process is done and your system is upgraded, you can check your current Fedora version by executing the following command: